-- Station 2—Detective Work and Visiting the Morgue: Learn some of the tools of a detective including timelines, reconstruction, organizing evidence, and chain of custody.
+- Station 2—Detective Work: Learn some of the tools of a detective including timelines, reconstruction, organizing evidence, and chain of custody.

 - Station 3 — Eyewitness Evidence: Try your hand at interviewing witnesses and suspects.
 How good are eyewitness observations?
 Do eyewitnesses make many mistakes?

 - Station 4 — Fingerprints: Learn how to find and preserve fingerprints from a crime scene.

 - Station 5 — DNA Lab: This lab helps them determine whose blood was left at the crime scene.